Militia (British Empire)

-The Militia of the British Dominions, Self-Governing Colonies, and Crown Colonies were the principal military forces of the Dominions, Self-governing colonies (those with elected local legislatures) and Crown Colonies (those without elected local legislatures, and ruled directly by the Imperial Government via its appointed Governors and Councils) of the British Empire.
+The Militia of the British Dominions, Self-Governing Colonies, and Crown Colonies were the principal military forces of the dominions and the self-governing colonies (those with elected local legislatures) and crown colonies (those without elected local legislatures, and ruled directly by its appointed governors and councils) of the British Empire.

 Background

 The English had raised militia forces in their colonies in the New World immediately upon establishing them in the first decade of the 17th century.
 Whereas militias in England remained little used, outside the period of the English Civil Wars, during the following century, those in the North American colonies were to play significant roles.
 In many actions fought with Native Americans and European rivals, the militia were the primary English force in the field, as professional full-time military forces were usually far away.
 Even when the English colonies around the world became the British Empire, and regular forces began to become available for garrison duty, militias were still a vital part of Great Britain's military power in the Americas, and British victory over Spain and France during the Seven Years' War, and its resulting hegemony in North America, could not have been realised without the colonial militias and their Native allies.
 It was the presence of their militia that allowed the thirteen American colonies to launch the secessionist American War of Independence.